aaronguo1996/aaronguo1996.github.io/_pages/about.md

 ---

-I am a Ph.D candidate in the [Computer Science and Engineering](https://cse.ucsd.edu) department at the [University of California, San Diego](https://www.ucsd.edu).
+I am a Ph.D. candidate in the [Computer Science and Engineering](https://cse.ucsd.edu) department at the [University of California, San Diego](https://www.ucsd.edu).
 I am fortunate to be advised by [Dr. Nadia Polikarpova](https://cseweb.ucsd.edu/~npolikarpova), and be a member of [Programming Systems group](https://cseweb.ucsd.edu/groups/progsys).
-Before PhD, I got my master degree in computer science from UCSD and bachelor degree in software engineering from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn).
+Before Ph.D., I earned my master's degree in computer science from UCSD and bachelor's degree in software engineering from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn).

 I am interested in using programming language and machine learning techniques to automate programming tasks.
 My research aims to simplify the software development process for engineers, including program generation, optimization, and migration.